PLC & PID Control: What’s Right for Your Industrial Automation Process

 Process Automation Controllers

-The Process Automation Controller may provide the ideal combination of PLC functionality and high-accuracy PID Loop Control, whilst also providing coverage with redundant central processor units, CPU, variety of programming languages and the ability to incorporate advanced control strategies.
+The Process Automation Controller may provide the ideal combination of PLC functionality and high-accuracy PID Loop Control.
+It also includes coverage with redundant central processor units, CPU, various programming languages, and the ability to incorporate advanced control strategies.

 The Eurotherm T2750 PAC features PLC & PID control functions.